 One final area that innovating can improve and provide is allowing for a company to stand out.
 It is prevalent and obvious that as a business, one may face a wide variety of competitors within whatever industry one is in.
 Many times, it is difficult to be able to compete and stand out amongst the crowd.
 However, one way to be able to do this is through innovation.

-According to a study done by McKinsey & Company, approximately 84% of executives say that success against competitors is dependent and determined based around innovation.
+According to a study done by McKinsey & Company, approximately 84% of executives say that success against competitors is dependent and determined based on innovation.
 By being able to create something and offer unique innovations, or by thinking outside the box and producing something that no other companies have produced, it will undoubtedly be able to push the company to the top, stand out in the market, and overall, generate definite success.

-An excellent example of an innovator that has made big change is Sheila Lirio Marcelo.
+An excellent example of an innovator that has made a big change is Sheila Lirio Marcelo.
 Born in the Philippines, Marcelo is famously known for her creation of Care.com.
 As a woman who struggled to find quality care for her children and parents, in 2006, Marcelo used her passion for technology to create an incredibly impactful online website which helps people to find and manage family care.

-Having over 22 million members, Care.com allows for families to search, connect with, and select good, reliable caregivers at any cost.
+Having over 22 million members, Care.com allows families to search, connect with, and select good, reliable caregivers at any cost.
 Due to Marcelo’s successful innovation and smart thinking to creating new solutions to many, she is considered to be one of the top 10 women entrepreneurs, and one of the few most influential innovators in the world.

 Not innovating is not an option in this day and age.
 As our society is constantly changing and growing, innovating has become more important than ever.